Salah1293/newfeed_community/README.md

-#Newsfeed Community App - Overview
-This is a Newsfeed Community App built with Flask and connected to a MySQL database.
+#Newsfeed Community App - Overview: This is a Newsfeed Community App built with Flask and connected to a MySQL database.
 It allows users to manipulate posts.